Retiring in El Salvador – The Pros, Cons, and What They Don’t Tell You

 While this may sound odd when we consider the nation’s history (a civil war ended not long ago) and the very violent past, it’s worth noting that El Salvador has made significant strides in terms of security in recent years.

 The murder rate in El Salvador dropped by more than 80% in a matter of years, and currently, it is safer than most countries in Latin America.
+The drastic improvement almost put El Salvador among the 10 best countries to live in Latin America (it got a 11th place).

 The government has implemented various measures to improve public safety, including increased police presence and heavy repression against organized crime.
 Cities like Santa Tecla have witnessed notable improvements in safety, with efforts focused on reducing crime rates and enhancing security measures.